knoxjeffrey/knoxjeffrey.github.io/_posts/2015-10-07-rails-api-with-authentication.markdown

 The above will allow GET, POST, DELETE, PUT or OPTIONS requests from any origin on any resource.
 I'll tweak the origins to be more selective at a later date as seen [here for example](http://www.rubydoc.info/gems/rack-cors/0.2.9).

-I also have to add ```config.middleware.use ActionDispatch::Flash``` so I can visit the oauth paths (check out http://localhost:3000/rails/info/routes when you run oyur server) because the rails-api gem has stripped out a lot of the Rails middleware and I get an ```unidentified method 'flash'``` error message.
+I also have to add ```config.middleware.use ActionDispatch::Flash``` so I can visit the oauth paths (check out http://localhost:3000/rails/info/routes when you run your server) because the rails-api gem has stripped out a lot of the Rails middleware and I would get an ```unidentified method 'flash'``` error message.

 I also have to set some HTTP headers to enable CORS which I have done globally in ApplicationController: